Ruby’s a Mindful Mentor

 My therapist laughed and asked me if I’d learned anything about myself from doing the exercises.
 I said: “I am an angry person.
 I get angry.
 That’s just the way I am.
 I am not someone who can float through life, I am someone who charges through it.
 And sometimes that’s not good, but that’s who I am and I have to accept it.”

-And right there, Mindfulness taught me my first lesson.
+And right there, mindfulness taught me my first lesson.
 That instead of stressing out about my personality, I had to accept it and try and work within my behavioural limitations instead of constantly trying to be something I wasn’t, striving for the holy grail of calmness and peace that never seemed attainable to me.
 It taught me to let go.
+It taught me not to judge myself - one of the key components of mindfulness.

-So I would highly recommend Ms Wax’s book and if you want to give Mindfulness a quick go, try our Mindful Body Scan recording (below) which I recorded as part of our free online mental health course with NHS psychiatric nurse Liz Axham.
+So I would highly recommend Ms Wax’s book and if you want to give mindfulness a quick try, have a go at our Mindful Body Scan recording (below) which I recorded as part of our free online mental health course with NHS psychiatric nurse Liz Axham.
 (No washing up required.)

 GET THE FREE MENTAL FIXITS KINDLE EBOOK...